es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 If you want to upload multiple bitfiles please consider to the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).
 This scripts also uses two parts.
 Please note that there are also two addresses and configurations in the [bitfileConfigs.py](../scripts/bitfileConfigs.py).
-For other possible actions to do with the bitfile, like verifying please again look in the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py) and the [scripts folder](../scripts).
+For other possible actions to do with the bitfile, like verifying, take a look in the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py) and the [scripts folder](../scripts).